Spider Mite Predators Are Natural, Non-Toxic, Environmentally Friendly Solution to Spider Mite Infestation Problems!

 Spider Mites are a common garden and greenhouse pest attacking over 180 different ornamental plants and agricultural crops outdoors, in fruit orchards and greenhouses and are especially damaging to cannabis plants.

-While spider mites can be a problem for most gardeners they can cause cannabis growers considerable damage in a matter of weeks.
+While spider mites can be a problem for most gardeners, a cannabis grower can have hundreds of dollars in damage in a matter of weeks.

 Spider Mite Growth and Damage